fl0zone/fl0-docs/docs/quickstarts/nodejs.md

 ## Listening to the Right Port

 FL0 injects an environment variable called PORT into your application's container.
 Your app must listen on this port.
+You can override this by providing a different value for `PORT` in the [Environment Variables](../platform/environment-variables) section of your application.

 Below are some examples of how to do this with popular frameworks.

 ### Express